Trying to sell your house is tough enough as it is, but trying to sell it fast can seem almost impossible.

 Cash house buyers work very differently to other property companies.
 This enables them to "short circuit" the normal house buying process, and get the deal done very quickly for you.

-House buying companies are the fastest and most certain way to sell, BUT...
-There are two caveats.
+So companies that buy your house offer the fastest and most certain way to sell, BUT...
+There are two main downsides.

-- The price you'll achieve with a house buying company is less than you'd get selling through an estate agent.
+- The price you'll achieve with a house buying company is less than you'd get by selling elsewhere.

-In this article we'll compare house buying companies to your other options.
+In this article we'll compare house buying companies to your other options in more detail.
 We'll explain how they work, and help you explore whether or not they're the right option for you.

 Selling your house directly to a cash house buying company means being able to complete your sale in as little as 2-3 weeks.

-But how does this compare to the time it takes to sell through an estate agent, or by auction?
+But how does a house-buying company compare to the time it takes to sell through an estate agent, or by auction?

 How long does it take to sell through an estate agent?

-According to data from TheAdvisory.co.uk's "Time To Sell" benchmark study, it takes between 14-23 weeks to sell your home through an estate agent.
-(This is from putting your house on the market to getting your sale exchanged - which is the point where the sale finally becomes legally binding).
+According to data from Zoopla's "Time To Sell" study in 2022, on average it takes nearly 6 months to sell your home through an estate agent.
+(This is from putting your house on the market to getting your sale completed - which is when keys change hands).

-Bear in mind that this is the average - it's not unusual for sellers to wait much longer than 6 months to sell, with many waiting over a year.
+Bear in mind this is only the average.
+This means it takes longer than about 6 months for half of home sellers, with many waiting over a year.

 Success rate when selling through estate agents